Hello and welcome to a new Thursday Taster,

 That was a feature we had in common, I would try to avoid facing her at all cost because I could never win, even when I was right and I could see that she was the same, avoiding my father because he could probably yell louder and he would not drop it so easily.
 He caught her by the arm as she left the room.

 "You have two choices, either you leave her study like any kids her age should do, or once she turns eighteen she will never want to see you ever again," my father said.
-"Are you threatening me?
-Once she turns eighteen she is not my problem anymore," my mother said.

 "And what are people going to say when your daughter doesn't come home for Christmas?
 It doesn't look too good in a mother record, I can already hear them: All these years she looked like such an amazing mother sacrifizing everything for her child but really you never know what can happen behind close doors," my father said.